StrawHats9130/Juego/README.txt

 //Summary

 Added PopulateMonsters() to World.cs which returns void & initalizes 3 Monster objects ("rat", "snake", "giant spider").
 Each monster has a LootTable (List <LootItem>) with 2 items per monster.
-Added a static ItemByID() which return an Item if the paramater passed in is == to one of the public const item vatiables declared in the beginning of the 'World.cs' else it returns null.
+Added a static ItemByID() which return an Item if the paramater passed in is == to one of the public const item variables (int) declared in the beginning of the 'World.cs' else it returns null.
 Commited & updated the README.txt

+The Game 14th commit 9/7/2015  2:00AM

+//Summary

+Added PopulateQuests() to World.cs which returns void & initalizes 2 Quest objects / data types (clearAlchemistGarden, clearFarmersField).
+Each quest has a QuestCompletion property which is a List<QuestCompletionItem>.
+Items are Added to the list by calling the ItemByID method which returns an Item if the item is ==  to one of the item (int) variables declared int the beginning of the 'World.cs' else it returns null.
+Uncommented the PopulateQuests() in the body of the World constructor.
+Built the solution.
+Commited & updated the README.txt

+The Game 15th commit 9/7/2015

+//Summary

+The Game 15th commit